JaiLuthra1/WeChat/MANUAL_GUIDE.md

 - each question can have multiple patterns

-- class is indentied using patterns
+- class is identified using patterns

 ### Model: